Jo-PHI/Jo-PHI/README.md

 # Jo Esterly

-# I write and explore the powerful intelligence that emerges when the mind has exhausted its options.
+# I write and explore the intelligence that emerges when the mind has exhausted its options.

 **The Problem:**